-In the event the Company files the disclosure specified in Subpart 1300 of the SEC Regulation S-K Report with the SEC or the disclosure specified in Canadian National Instrument 43-101, Standards for Disclosure for Mineral Products, to the relevant Canadian securities regulator (the "Securities Filing") that includes, in either disclosure, an aggregate estimate of mineral resources for the Whistler Project or any other project owned or operated by the Company of 3,000,000 additional gold or gold equivalent ounces from the amount reported on the disclosure specified in the Company's Subpart 1300 of the SEC Regulation S-K Report dated September 22, 2022, 190,500 shares of the Restricted Shares will be deemed released as of the date of such Securities Filing (or if such amount exceeds the number of shares of Restricted Shares that have not yet become Released Stock at the time, such lesser number of shares of Restricted Shares) reducing, on a proportional basis, the number of unvested shares of Restricted Shares subject to each vesting condition.
+In the event the Company files the disclosure specified in Subpart 1300 of the SEC Regulation S-K Report with the SEC or the disclosure specified in Canadian National Instrument 43-101, Standards for Disclosure for Mineral Products, to the relevant Canadian securities regulator (the "Securities Filing") that includes, in either disclosure, an aggregate estimate of mineral resources for the Whistler Project or any other project owned or operated by the Company of 3,000,000 additional gold or gold equivalent ounces from the amount reported on the disclosure specified in the Company's Subpart 1300 of the SEC Regulation S-K Report dated September 22, 2022, 190,500 shares of the Restricted Shares will be deemed released as of the date of such Securities Filing (or if such amount exceeds the number of shares of Restricted Shares that have not yet become Released Stock at the time, such lesser number of shares of Restricted Shares subject to each vesting condition.

-During the three months ended March 31, 2024, and 2023 the Company recognized share-based compensation expense of \$4,705 and \$1,881, respectively, and during the one months ended December 31, 2023, and 2022 the Company recognized share-based compensation expense of \$1,760 and \$620, respectively, related to the Restricted Shares.
+During the three and six months ended June 30, 2024, the Company recognized share-based compensation expense of \$3,415 and \$8,121, respectively (\$37,567 and \$39,448, respectively, during the three and six months ended June 30, 2023), related to the Restricted Shares.

-10.4 Share Purchase Warrants
+8.4 Share Purchase Warrants

-There were common stock purchase warrants to purchase 1,741,292 shares of common stock outstanding as at March 31, 2024, with an exercise price of \$13.00 per share and with a weighted average remaining contractual life of 2.07 years.
+There were common stock purchase warrants to purchase 1,741,292 shares of common stock outstanding as at June 30, 2024, with an exercise price of \$13.00 per share and with a weighted average remaining contractual life of 1.82 years.

-10.5 Stock Options
+8.5 Stock Options

 On February 6, 2023, the Company adopted a long term incentive plan ("2023 Incentive Plan").
 The purpose of the 2023 Incentive Plan is to provide an incentive for employees, directors and certain consultants and advisors of the Company or its subsidiaries to remain in the service of the Company or its subsidiaries.
 The 2023 Incentive Plan provides for the grant of nonqualified stock options, incentive stock options, stock appreciation rights, restricted stock units, performance awards, restricted stock awards and other cash and equity-based awards.
-The aggregate number shares of common stock issuable under the 2023 Incentive Plan in respect of awards shall not exceed 10% of the common stock issued and outstanding.
+The aggregate number shares of common stock issuel under the 2023 Incentive Plan in respect of awards shall not exceed 10% of the common stock issued and outstanding.

-On May 4, 2023, the Company granted stock options to purchase 82,500 shares of common stock at an exercise price of 10.00 per share.
+On May 4, 2023, the Company granted stock options to purchase 82,500 shares of common stock at an exercise price of \$10.00 per share.
 The stock options are exercisable for a period of five years from the date of grant and will vest as follows: (a) 25% on the grant date; and (b) 25% on each of the dates that are 6, 12 and 18 months thereafter.
 The fair value of the stock options granted was estimated at the date of grant using the Black-Scholes option pricing model with the following assumptions: risk-free interest rate of 3.47%, expected life of 3 years, expected dividend yield of 0%, estimated forfeiture rate of 0% and expected volatility of 61.34%.
 As there is limited trading history of the Company's shares of common stock prior to the date of grant, the expected volatility is based on the historical share price volatility of a group of comparable companies in the sector the Company operates over a period similar to the expected life of the stock options.
-The grant-date fair value of stock options granted was \$.18 per share.
+The grant-date fair value of stock options granted was \$4.18 per share.